Paul Hamlyn Foundation - Youth Fund

 There are no deadlines.
 Applications are accepted on a rolling basis.

-There is a three-stage application process.
+There is a two-step application process.
 Organisations should initially apply by completing the online application form on the Foundation's website.
 Successful applicants will then be invited for an interview and those who are successful at this stage will be put forward to the Foundation's grants panel for a final decision.

 Contact the Paul Hamlyn Foundation for further information.